Sports Illustrated Logo

 Sports Illustrated Logo 1961

-In the 1960s, Andre Laguerre took over the management of the magazine, which hadn’t been profitable in its first ten years of existence.
-He introduced color reports about the events of the week, which doubled the circulation.
+In the 1960s, Andre Laguerre took over the magazine’s management, which hadn’t been profitable in its first 10 years of existence.
+He introduced color reports on the week’s events, which doubled circulation.

-The logo of that time was simple and dynamic – the title was in two levels of black font.
-The lower word was offset forward relative to the upper one.
+The logo of that time was simple and dynamic, and the title was in two levels of black font.
+The lower word was offset to the right relative to the upper one.
 It gave the impression that the emblem was moving.
 At the same time, associations with skiing, golf, football, and swimming arose.
 The approach pointed to:

-• Active sports that the pages were dedicated to.
+• Active sports to which the pages were dedicated.

 • Coverage of sports events as they occur.